Double/Debiased Machine Learning (DML)

 Common Confusions

 "Can I use any ML method?"
 Almost.
-The ML learners must satisfy certain convergence rate conditions (roughly, faster than ).
-Most standard methods (random forests, gradient boosting, lasso, neural networks) satisfy this condition.
+The ML learners must satisfy certain convergence rate conditions (roughly, faster than ; more precisely, the product of the two nuisance estimation errors must be ).
+Most standard methods (random forests, gradient boosting, , neural networks) satisfy this condition.
 But consider avoiding methods that do not converge at all or that have extremely high variance.

 "Does DML give me causal effects even with observational data?"
 DML gives you valid inference conditional on the unconfoundedness assumption, similar to matching methods.
 It does not solve the omitted variable problem.
 If there are unmeasured confounders, DML is biased just like OLS would be.
 DML's advantage is in handling observed confounders more flexibly.